pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_tutorial.rst

                   args.fan_out, split_idx, dataset.num_classes)

-Similarly to the warm up example, we define a :meth:`run` function.
+Similarly to the single-node multi-gpu example, we define a :meth:`run` function.
 However, in this case we are using torch distributed with NVIDIA NCCL backend, instead of relying on :class:`~torch.multiprocessing`.
 Because we are running on multiple nodes, we want to set up a local process group for each node, and use :obj:`args.ngpu_per_node` GPUs per node.
+Check out this `pytorch tutorial on multi-node multi-gpu training <https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html>`_ for more details.
 We then select the the CUDA device that will be used by each process within each process group.
 The next steps are fairly basic :pyg:`PyG` and :pytorch:`PyTorch` usage.
 We load our (synthetic) dataset and then set up our 60/20/20 train/val/test split.
 Next, we define our :class:`~torch_geometric.nn.models.GCN` model and finally call our :meth:`run` function.

 Before we look into how our run function should be defined, we need to understand how we create and get our local process groups.

 .. code-block:: python